tim-schilling/dsf-working-groups/active/security.md

   - Sarah Boyce
   - Shai Berger
   - Simon Charette

+### Role definitions

+- Chair: Responsible for managing the team and seeing that responsibilities are being met.
+- Co-Chair: Responsible for helping manage the team and seeing that responsibilities are being met.
+- Report triagers: These team members are responsible for acknowleding and triaging reports initially to determine liklihood of security concern and severity.

 ## Future membership

 The team does not have a fixed size.
 The team decides when new members are needed.
 New members are chosen from a list of volunteers.
 If there are no qualified volunteers the team will place an advertisement on the Django website.